 Some investigators are so intent on getting straight answers from the workers they interview that they restrain workers against their will.
 For example, an investigator might lock the door to the interview room, physically prevent the employee from leaving, or tell the employee something like "nobody's leaving this room until I find out what really happened."
 Using physical means to restrain an employee, or taking actions that lead the employee to believe that he or she is not free to go, can lead to a legal claim of false imprisonment.

 You can avoid false imprisonment lawsuits by avoiding coercive tactics.
 If an employee indicates that he or she wants to leave the room or stop an interview, let him or her go.
 Your company is free to take disciplinary action against an employee who refuses to answer legitimate questions or participate in a workplace investigation.
 However, you can't use physical means or threats to prevent the employee from leaving.

 Don't become so zealous in your search for the truth that you invade employees' privacy rights.
 This can be a tough call; after all, conducting an investigation involves a certain amount of poking around, usually into things that someone doesn't want you to know about.
 However, if you cross the line from legitimate workplace concerns into private employee property or behavior, you could be inviting a lawsuit for invasion of privacy.

-The best way to avoid violating employee’s privacy rights is to ask—or search for—only what you need to know.
-Exercise restraint: Don’t search or monitor employees without a good reason.
-The further you stray from the complaint or alleged misconduct, the more likely you are to invade someone’s privacy.
+The best way to avoid violating employee's privacy rights is to ask—or search for—only what you need to know.
+Exercise restraint: Don't search or monitor employees without a good reason.
+The further you stray from the complaint or alleged misconduct, the more likely you are to violate the rights of your employee under investigation.

 Learn everything you need to know about conducting legal and effective investigations in The Essential Guide to Workplace Investigations, by Lisa Guerin (Nolo).